Best 5 Turmeric Substitute

-Today, it is used worldwide in both kitchens and industrial factories and is grown as far as Africa and Asia.
+Today, it is used worldwide in both kitchens and industrial factories, and is grown as far away as Africa and Asia.

-With a rich red and pronounced pepper flavour, Annatto has been used for centuries to improve the taste and create dishes that fall on the plate.
+With a rich red color and pronounced pepper flavor, Annatto has been used for centuries to improve the taste and create dishes that fall on the palate.

 The strong color comes from carotenoids, plant pigments, which are found in the seed coating.